Positive Psychology

 Positive psychology functions on three basic levels that focus on diverse factors that shape the human experience.

-Subjective Level
+1. Subjective Level

-This level of positive psychology focuses on subjective aspects of human emotions such as happiness, well-being and contentment.
+This level of positive psychology focuses on subjective aspects of human emotions such as happiness, well-being, and contentment.
 It recognises that different things provide hope and optimism to different people.
-Feelings that provide joy are unique and diverse for each person and thus, being able to identify these subjective factors becomes a core component of this level.
+Feelings that provide joy are unique and diverse for each person, and thus, being able to identify these subjective factors becomes a core component of this level.

-Individual Level
+2. Individual Level

-On this level, positive psychology looks to understand how a person combines their subjective level feelings with established virtues and characteristics such as forgiveness, love and courage.
+On this level, positive psychology looks to understand how a person combines their subjective level feelings with established virtues and characteristics such as forgiveness, love, and courage.
 These are values that are normally accepted to make a person better regarded.
 By studying the amalgamation of these values with subjective feelings, the individual level of positive psychology empowers a person to become a well-rounded individual.

-Group Level
+3. Group Level

 Positive Psychology and the PERMA Model

-Since nurturing well-being is the goal of positive psychology, founder Martin Seligman created the PERMA model, which aims to explain what constitutes well-being among people in a broad sense.
-Based on research, certain factors such as enhanced productivity, an extended lifespan, and increased fulfillment in interpersonal connections were linked to well-being.
-PERMA is thus an acronym for the 5 elements of well-being:
+Based on research, certain factors such as enhanced productivity, an extended lifespan, and increased fulfilment in interpersonal connections were linked to well-being.
+PERMA is thus an acronym for the five elements of well-being:

 P - Positive Emotion

-Positive emotion encapsulates emotions such as happiness, hope, compassion, amusement, pride, gratitude, love and other related emotions.
-It ventures beyond just a feeling of happiness and attempts to identify various emotions that can trigger a positive reaction in a person.
-Experiencing such emotions have shown to boost short and long term wellness.
+Experiencing such emotions has been shown to boost short and long-term wellness.
 The goal is to integrate mechanisms that trigger positive emotions in everyday life, making it a habit.
 These emotions could be felt from things as simple as being grateful or optimistic about things or amusement felt from taking part in something of interest.

 E – Engagement

-Engagement is seen as another way to create well-being in a person.
-When an individual is completely immersed in an activity or enjoys performing something they are interested in, it is bound to produce happiness.
-Positive psychology regards this experience as “flow”, a sensation a person feels when they use their key strengths in the best way possible.
+Positive psychology regards this experience as “flow,” a sensation a person feels when they use their key strengths in the best way possible.
 The sense of flow is also associated with the level of challenge an activity poses to a person.
-When individuals can use their strengths in new ways everyday by participating in enjoyable activities, it is said to create a healthy state of flow in the long run.

 R – Relationships

 Positive psychology recognises that humans are social beings and that building meaningful connections with those around them is crucial for a person’s happiness.
 In some cases, people rely on their interpersonal relationships to derive support and meaning.
 Relationships that bring about positive emotions can range from family, friends, colleagues to the larger community.
-When a person receives love, motivation and support from those around them, they are much more likely to also focus on other personal aspects of happiness as well.

 M - Meaning

 While positive emotions are a core part of what provides well-being for an individual, positive psychology understands the intrinsic need of a person to search for a larger meaning and purpose in life.
-Human beings are said to be happier when they use their strengths to elevate not just themselves, but the community around them.
-Having a greater purpose allows a person to stay driven and motivated.
-Meaning can be found on endeavors that revolve around societal work, political or spiritual advancement, or creative contributions.

 A - Achievements

 Achievements are a key component of how an individual perceives themselves and their progress.
-Milestones provide a sense of accomplishment in a person and a belief that their hard work and commitment were worth it.
+Milestones provide a sense of accomplishment and a belief that a person's hard work and commitment are worth it.
 This allows them to push forward with a sense of pride.
-Positive psychology associates values such as passion and perseverance as important aspects of happiness.
-These accomplishments can be either intrinsic personal goals or extrinsic measurable achievements.
-Celebrating these milestones further creates happiness.

 How Can Positive Psychology Help?